wynham/module_19_challenge/README.md

 This application consists of two files: fintech_finder.py and crypto_wallet.py.
 We import Ethereum transaction functions from the crypto_wallet.py into our fintech_finder.py, which is the main program interface file for our Fintech Finder application.

-A customer is able to use the Fintech Finder application to do the folloing:
+A customer is able to do the following by using the Fintech Finder application:

 (1) Generate a new Ethereum account instance by using their mnemonic seed phrase.